losorio5fau/LOSORIO-unit0/README.md

 <img src='https://media.giphy.com/media/sSsWyCnulY5b52yCWM/giphy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <img src='https://media.giphy.com/media/T1id1Bmkr6DHCEcUEe/giphy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Notes

-There was not any challeenge found during the make of the prework, but with more time available I could have the opportunity of improving the product for better user experience, but the basic requirement of the application of being a tip calculator is met
+There was not any challenge found during the make of the prework, but with more time available I could have the opportunity of improving the product for better user experience, but the basic requirement of the application of being a tip calculator is met

 ## License